nexuspointltd/apex-events/README.md

 - This repository is ONLY for the stub Event/Broadcast classes needed to make container interoperability work
 - Broadcasts MUST be used for Broadcasting
 - Events MUST NOT be used for Broadcasting
-- Additional packages MUST NOT be included (Laravel framework is currently included simply to aid unit testing)
+- Additional packages MUST NOT be included, this is for pure, native PHP only please.
+As basic as possible.

 #### Systems ####